NLP Core Skills: in the New Forest - 14-17 April 2018 - course full - waiting list available

 3. How to use Soft Eyes:

-Use this to put yourself and other people at ease in face-to-face interactions, to improve your ability to recognise non-verbal communication, and to improve your ability to track group dynamics in team meetings.
-Soft Eyes.
+Use the great Soft Eyes technique to put yourself and other people at ease in face-to-face interactions, to improve your ability to recognise non-verbal communication, and to improve your ability to track group dynamics in team meetings.

 Coaching & influencing (x11)